marete/qperf/README.md

 # qperf

-Benchmark throughput achieved by the [quic-go](https://github.com/lucas-clemente/quic-go) implementation of the QUIC protocol in your environment.
+Benchmark QUIC bulk transfer throughput.
+Currently you can benchmark the throughput achieved by the [quic-go](https://github.com/lucas-clemente/quic-go) implementation of the QUIC protocol in your environment.

 ## Protocol

 On receiving a connection, the server opens a *uni*directional **stream** to the client and writes *n* bytes of data to it.
 The client must accept the unidirectional stream that the server opens.
+The data written from the server to the client is made up of random bytes that the client should discard as efficiently as possible.

 ### Application Level Next Protocol Negotiation (ALPN)